vivachu/slate/source/includes/_users.md

 --------- | ------- | -----------
 email | true | The user's email address.
-This is the user's unique username. password | true | The unencrypted password. confirmPassword | true | The unencrypted password firstName | true | The user's first name lastName | true | The user's last name
+This is the user's unique username. password | true | The unencrypted password. confirmPassword | false | The unencrypted password firstName | true | The user's first name lastName | true | The user's last name utm_campaign | false | Marketing campaign pass through utm_medium | false | Marketing pass through utm_source | false | Marketing pass through device | false | The device model, vendor and type passed through as a JSON string os | false | The iOS name and version passed through as a JSON string

 <aside class="success">
 The user object and the user's authentication token is returned.